Rinthy-AI/perilus/README.md

 # `perilus`

 A [RISC-V RV32I] processor written with [Chisel] as a learning exercise.
-Basically a copy of the multi-cycle processor from [Harris and Harris].
+Basically the same design as the multi-cycle processor from [Harris and Harris], but extended to cover the entire base instruction set.

 [RISC-V RV32I]: https://docs.riscv.org/reference/isa/unpriv/rv32.html
 [Chisel]: https://www.chisel-lang.org/docs